Monthly Review | COVID-19 and Circuits of Capital

 This article is the Review of the Month for the May 2020 issue.
-The print version will carry the same date at the end of the article as today, March 27, 2020.
+The print version will carry the same date at the end of the article the day it was first published, March 27, 2020.
 That we are publishing the Review of the Month online more than a month ahead of the publication of the issue as a whole is unprecedented for us and is testimony to the present emergency.
 We anticipate that minor updates will be added to the article when the entire magazine is posted online on May 1.

 Calculation